wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/vpn-gateway/vpn-gateway-multi-site.md

 		OperationId               : 7893b329-51e9-9db4-88c2-16b8067fed7f
 		OperationStatus           : Succeeded

-## Next Steps
+## Next steps

-To learn more about VPN Gateways, see [About VPN Gateways](../vpn-gateway/vpn-gateway-about-vpngateways.md).
+To learn more about VPN Gateways, see [About VPN Gateways](/documentation/articles/vpn-gateway-about-vpngateways).